ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 **Question 8**

+We will be working within BIDS formatted files for the following questions.
+You can read more about what BIDS is [here](https://github.com/bids-standard/bids-starter-kit/wiki/The-BIDS-folder-hierarchy) and how metadata (e.g. the “.tsv” and “.json” files we’ll be referencing in this question) are stored in BIDS format [here](https://github.com/bids-standard/bids-starter-kit/wiki/Metadata-file-formats).

 While we already have a `participants.json` file in `sample_dataset` annotating `age`, `sex`, and `handedness`; they do not link to URLs.
-As David Keator mentioned in the lecture, `age` could refer to age at scan, or age at first episode of psychosis, or age at last concussion, or many other ambiguous meanings.
+As Dr. David Keator mentioned in his lecture, `age` could refer to age at scan, or age at first episode of psychosis, or age at last concussion, or many other ambiguous meanings.
 Luckily, `pynidm` can help us annotate `age`, `sex`, and `handedness` to include